top of page

 Baba Jamal Koram.

 Our National Network

 The Griots' Circle of Maryland is an affiliate of the National Association of Black Storytellers (NABS).
 In 1992 and 2002, "In The Tradition . . ." the National Festival of Black Storytelling was held in Baltimore.
 Under the leadership of Griots' Circle presidents Fellisco Keeling and

 Eslyn Hinmon, the members hosted storytellers and visitors from across the country, Canada and the Caribbean.
 The 5 day conference included workshops, performances in the schools, historical tours and an African marketplace.
 Throughout the years, members of the Griots' Circle have been honored with awards at this annual event.
 Also the Growing Griots, a youth storytelling program, has produced dynamic young storytellers who perform nationally and locally.
 The Griots' Circle continues to network with storytellers and storytelling organizations nationwide.

-Thanks to leadership such as former president Eslyn Hinmon, the Griots' Circle has a firm foundation for continuing the African oral tradition.
+Thanks to leadership of former presidents, the Griots' Circle has a firm foundation for continuing the African oral tradition.
 Griots' Circle members are active in the community and abroad.
 They have performed for radio, television, schools, libraries, museums and other cultural events.
-Our current president, Anokwale Anansesemfo, and the other officers look forward to widening our storytelling circle.
+Our current president, Karen Burdnell, and the other officers look forward to widening our storytelling circle.
 We plan to produce storytelling materials, to share Afrocentric cultural information through our Web-site and to create storytelling opportunities for young people and families.
 Everyone can take part in our future.